mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 ## Bootstrap node

-*  DC/OS installation is run on a Bootstrap node.
-1 node with 2 cores, 16 GB RAM, 60 GB HDD.
+*  DC/OS installation is run on a Bootstrap node comprising of one node with two cores, 16 GB RAM and 60 GB HDD.
 *  The bootstrap node is only used during the installation and upgrade process, so there are no specific recommendations for high performance storage or separated mount points.

- **Important:** The bootstrap node must be separate from your cluster nodes.
+ **Note:** The bootstrap node must be separate from your cluster nodes.

 ## Cluster nodes

 The cluster nodes are designated Mesos masters and agents during installation.

-The supported operating systems and environments are listed on [version policy page](https://docs.mesosphere.com/version-policy/).
+The supported operating systems and environments are listed on the [version policy page](https://docs.mesosphere.com/version-policy/).

-DC/OS is installed to `/opt/mesosphere` on cluster nodes. `/opt/mesosphere` may be created prior to installing DC/OS, but it must be either an empty directory or a symlink to an empty directory.
-DC/OS may be installed to a separate volume mount by creating an empty directory on the mounted volume, creating a symlink at `/opt/mesosphere` that targets the empty directory, and then installing DC/OS.
+DC/OS is installed to `/opt/mesosphere` on cluster nodes. `/opt/mesosphere` directory may be created prior to installing DC/OS, but it must be either an empty directory or a link to an empty directory.
+DC/OS may be installed on a separate volume mount by creating an empty directory on the mounted volume, creating a link at `/opt/mesosphere` that targets the empty directory, and then installing DC/OS.

 ### Master nodes